-Which professional you should hire depends on how far along you are in the book writing process.
+Which professional you should hire depends on how far along you are in the book-writing process.
 Maybe you’re still at stage one, wondering if your idea might translate into a great book.
-Or maybe you’ve started to write, but have found the process difficult, if not impossible.
+Or perhaps you’ve started to write, but have found the process difficult, if not impossible.
 Or maybe you have a completed manuscript that needs help.

 Whatever your situation, rest assured that there is a writing professional who is ready and willing to assist!